Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 * ``type`` : the type of purchase, for example : ``monthly``, ``yearly``, ``one-time``, ``life-time``...
 * ``currency`` : we recommend to use a standard 3 letters long code ; for example ``EUR``

-### The payment callback is entirely server-side
+### Server-side implementation
-If there is no confirmation page, or the payment is entirely processed server-side, then it's not possible to push the event to GTM's datalayer.
-In that situation, there are three options to push the revenue event :
+If the payment confirmation is not available in the frontend, then GTM's datalayer is not available.
+In that situation, there are several options to push the revenue event :
 1. Directly to Hyperaktiv via [Amplitude] API
-2. By sending a notification to the frontend from the backend
+2. Sending a notification to the frontend from the backend (reactive apps)
-3. Using a server-side GTM container
+3. Using a Server GTM container
-4. Using Segment or any other ETL
+4. Pushing through Segment (or any other ETL)

-#### 1. Amplitude API
+#### 1. Direct Amplitude API
 Here is the [full documentation](https://amplitude.com/docs/apis/analytics/http-v2#request)

 Here is a shorter version :